awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListVocabularies.md

 The following data is returned in JSON format by the service\.

  ** [NextToken](#API_ListVocabularies_ResponseSyntax) **   <a name="transcribe-ListVocabularies-response-NextToken"></a>
 The `ListVocabularies` operation returns a page of vocabularies at a time\.
-The maximum size of the page is set by the `MaxResults` parameter\.
-If there are more jobs in the list than the page size, Amazon Transcribe returns the `NextPage` token\.
-Include the token in the next request to the `ListVocabularies` operation to return in the next page of jobs\.
+The maximum size of the page is set in the `MaxResults` parameter\.
+If there are more jobs in the list than will fit on the page, Amazon Transcribe returns the `NextPage` token\.
+To return in the next page of jobs, include the token in the next request to the `ListVocabularies` operation\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Pattern: `.+`